uos/rmcl/README.md

 The following sections describe example configuration files.
 More example files for configuration are placed in the `config/examples`.

-### Params - 3D LiDaR only - CPU
+### Params - 3D LiDAR only - CPU

-MICP Localization using a 3D LiDaR and doing the MICP steps completely on the CPU.
+MICP Localization using a 3D LiDAR and doing the MICP steps completely on the CPU.
-Here the 3D LiDaR is a Velodyne VLP-16 with 16 scan lines.
+Here the 3D LiDAR is a Velodyne VLP-16 with 16 scan lines.
 The horizontal number of points are reduced to 440 and might be adjusted for your own Velodyne.